On Fourier restriction type problems on compact Lie groups: Introduction

 Note that the exponent in the estimates in (ii) is sharp and matches that of \eqref{boundMarshall} albeit in a limited range of $p$.
 However, they are established without any regularity assumptions on the spectral parameter and serve as the first such results on higher-rank spaces beyond products of rank-ones for $p<\infty$.

-We will establish the above results by a careful study of the behavior of characters over the Weyl alcove (or called the Weyl cell).
-Compared with the work of \cite{ST78}, the novelty of our approach is to take care of the behavior of characters both near the walls and near different vertices of the alcove.
-To achieve this, we develop a so-called barycentric-semiclassical subdivision of the alcove, and obtain key sharp $L^p$ estimates on each component of this subdivision of some weight functions coming out of the Weyl denominator.
+We will establish the above results by a careful study of the behavior of characters over the Weyl alcove.
+We develop a so-called barycentric-semiclassical subdivision of the alcove, to take care of the behavior of characters both near the walls and near different vertices of the alcove.
+Then we obtain key sharp $L^p$ estimates on each component of this subdivision of some weight functions coming out of the Weyl denominator.
+Near-the-wall behavior of characters were also explored in \cite{Zha18}, while $L^p$ estimates of the Weyl denominator near the origin of the alcove were made in \cite{ST78}.
+In a sense, this work combines and sharpens the techniques of \cite{ST78} and \cite{Zha18}.